 I’m different.

-Besides having first-hand experience with the Noco Boost GB50 portable jumper, I won’t simply declare that it’s the best portable jump starter available for the bucks today.
+Besides having first-hand experience with the Noco Boost GB50 portable jumper, I won’t simply declare that it’s the best portable jump starter available for the bucks today or that it’s the best thing after sliced bread.

-Instead, I will share with you why this is so.
+Instead, I’ll share with you why this is so.

 Here: